Learn all about dyeing yarn and wool with this complete beginner’s guide

-What Dyes Do I Need?
+What Yarn Dyes Should I Use?

 If your yarn is made up of protein/animal fibers, you need to use Acid Dyes.
-(Sounds scary, but the ‘acid’ is just the white vinegar that you add to set the dye.)
+(Sounds scary, but the ‘acid’ is just the white vinegar that you add to help set the dye.)
 Match the content of your yarn to the type of dye.

 Jacquard Acid Dyes – use with Sheep, Alpaca, Mohair, Silk (Protein/Animal fiber)

-Jacquard iDye – use with Cotton, Hemp, Linen (Plant Fiber)
+Jacquard Fiber Reactive Dye – use with Cotton, Hemp, Linen (Plant Fiber)

 Well, yes you can.
-However, RIT is what is known as a Composite Dye, which means it has different dye types mixed together for various fibers.
+However, RIT Dyes are what is known as a Composite Dye, which means it has different dye types mixed together for various fibers.

 See my tutorial on Dyeing Yarn with Kool-Aid

-What Other Supplies Do I Need?
+What Other Dyeing Supplies Do I Need?

-If you’re dyeing with Kool-Aid or food coloring, you can use whatever pots and pans you have in the kitchen.
-If, however, you will be using professional dyes, any utensils, dishes or pots will no longer be safe to use for food.
+As I said, if you’re dyeing wool with Kool-Aid or food coloring, you can use whatever pots and pans you already have in the kitchen.
+If, however, you will be using professional, chemical yarn dyes, any utensils, dishes or pots will no longer be safe to use for food.